RedisGraph/RedisGraph/docs/commands/graph.constraint.md

 Creates or deletes a graph constraint.

-A constraint is a rule enforced on graph entities or relationships, used to guarantee a certian structure of the data.
+A constraint is a rule enforced on graph entities or relationships, used to guarantee a certain structure of the data.

 RedisGraph supports two types of constraints: